Talking about cross-cultural communication

 “A lot of the feedback I get from students regarding these seminars aligns itself with anxiety regarding interacting with different cultures and being afraid of being “rude”.
 These worries usually come from lack of confidence in regard to intercultural communication.
 I think that the most important thing is to feel capable to engage with other cultures, and it is our job as staff members of the university to help students develop that confidence - Natalia.”

 Additionally, the Centre has developed an intercultural competency training programme – Building Intercultural Competency.
-The 1-day public workshops run three times a year through the Centre for Lifelong Learning.
+The 1-day public workshops run three times a year through Wellington Uni-Professional.
 The next workshop is scheduled for Monday 18 November.
-Click here for more details.
+Registrations have closed.